kavix/medusa-backend/README.md

 This script will automatically:
 1. Stop and cleanup existing containers
 2. Rebuild the database
-3. Build and start the Docker container
+3. Build React frontend and Docker container
 4. Run automated tests
 5. Show application status